 Jewish Life at Macalester

 Jewish life at Macalester is rich and varied, rooted in the interests and growing skills of the current student Jewish community, keeping kindness and connection at the center.
 Students create and lead the campus Jewish community through Macalester Jewish Organization (MJO), and are supported by Rabbi Emma Kippley-Ogman and the Center for Religious and Spiritual Life (CRSL).
+The St. Paul Jewish Federation makes a yearly contribution to help support Jewish programming and holiday celebrations on campus.
 Jewish life at Macalester is always evolving, shaped by the 180+ students who make it their home.

 Shabbat & Holidays

 - Songful student-led Shabbat services and student-prepared Shabbat dinner: Fridays at 6pm in the CRSL (twice monthly)

 - High Holiday services and meals for Rosh Hashanah and Yom Kippur